Diffusion Schr\"odinger Bridge with Applications to Score-Based Generative Modeling: Experiments

 In \Cref{fig:conv_gt}, we illustrate the convergence of DSB.
 We train each DSB with a batch size of $128$, $N = 20$ and $\gamma = 1/40$.
 We compare two network configurations: ``small'' where the network is given by \Cref{fig:2d_architecture} (30k parameters) whereas ``large'' corresponds to the same network but with twice as many latent dimensions (240k parameters).
 The small network recovers the statistics of SB in the low-dimensional setting ($d=5$) but is unable to recover the variance and covariance for $d=50$.
 Increasing the size of the network solves this problem.

 \paragraph{Two dimensional toy experiments.} We evaluate the validity of our approach on toy two dimensional examples.
 Contrary to existing SGM approaches we do \emph{not} require that the number of steps is large enough for $p_N\approx \pprior$ to hold.
-We use a fully connected network with positional encoding \citep{vaswani2017attention} to approximate $B^n_{k}$ and $F^{n}_k$, see \Cref{sec:addit-two-dimens} for details about our implementation.
+We use a fully connected network with positional encoding \citep{vaswani2017attention} to approximate $B^n_{k}$ and $F^{n}_k$, see \Cref{sec:addit-two-dimens} and our \href{https://github.com/JTT94/diffusion_schrodinger_bridge/}{code}\footnote{Code is available here \href{https://github.com/JTT94/diffusion_schrodinger_bridge}{https://github.com/JTT94/diffusion\_schrodinger\_bridge}} for implementation details.
 Animated plots of the DSB iterations may be found online on our project \href{https://vdeborto.github.io/publication/schrodinger\_bridge/}{webpage}\footnote{\href{https://vdeborto.github.io/publication/schrodinger\_bridge/}{https://vdeborto.github.io/publication/schrodinger\_bridge/}}.
 In \Cref{fig:target_2d}, we illustrate the benefits of DSB over classical SGM.
 We fix $f(x) = -\alpha x$ and choose $\pprior = \mathcal{N}(0, \sigma^2_\mathrm{data}\Idbf)$, hence $\alpha=1/\sigma^2_\mathrm{data}$ where $\sigma^2_\mathrm{data}$ is the variance of the dataset.
 We let $N = 20$ and $\gamma_k = 0.01$, \ie \ $T = 0.2$.
 Since $T$ is small, we do not have $p_N \approx \pprior$ and the reverse-time process obtained after the first DSB iteration (corresponding to original SGM methods) does not yield a satisfactory generative model.
 However, multiple iterations of DSB improve the quality of the synthesis.

 \paragraph{Generative modeling.} DSB is the first practical algorithm for approximating the solution to the SB problem in high dimension ($d=3072$ for CelebA).
 Whilst our implementation does not yet compete with state-of-the-art methods, we show promising results with fewer diffusion steps compared to initial SGMs \citep{song2019generative} and demonstrate its performance on MNIST \citep{mnist} and CelebA \citep{liu2015faceattributes}.